Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Numerical Experiments

 \subsubsection{Accuracy of the R-DEIM basis}

 In this experiment, we compare the accuracy of the R-DEIM basis with the standard DEIM basis for Example 1.
 For the R-DEIM approximation, we use an oversampling parameter $p=10$.
 The dimension of the R-DEIM basis is varied until $r=30$, and the error is compared with the standard DEIM approximation.
 We used the PQR algorithm for point selection.
 To account for the randomness, the resulting error in the R-DEIM approximation was averaged over $100$ runs.
 As can be seen from \cref{fig:ex1_error}, the error in the R-DEIM approximation is comparable to the error in the standard DEIM approximation.
+We also see the time for computing the R-DEIM approximation is far lower than the time for the DEIM approximation.